vinhbui107/ecommerce-center/README.md

 * Update users profile.

-* Add movie to cart and checkout.
+* Search, add movie to cart and checkout.

 * Basic security for website (this is a importaint feature in this project).